How To Create A Brand

 Once you understand your customer’s desires and ideal buyer’s journey, you can create a brand that resonates with those individuals.
 Refer to this information as you move through the rest of the steps.

 Figure Out an Excellent Business Name

-You need a business name that is both on target with your company’s purpose and easy for your customers to remember.
+It would be best if you had a business name that is both on target with your company’s purpose and easy for your customers to remember.
 Beyond that, your name should be unique, noticeable, and broad enough to allow you to pivot and grow in the future.

 With those things in mind, you can start coming up with ideas by using a business name generator from:

 Write down all the name ideas that speak to you for later review.
 If anything comes to mind while browsing the results, jot down those names.

 To narrow down your options, rule out names that are:

 - Too narrow in focus

 Look for names that let your target audience know what you’re all about at a glance but don’t box you into a singular purpose always.
 For example, you might like to name your business Eternity Rugs if you sell rugs.
 But if you want to broaden your horizons by selling bedroom sets, artwork, or mirrors, your name could hinder your ability to grow and attract a wider audience.